|(Extended Version. Reading Time 20 mins)|

 Eden (n), a delightful place, a garden or paradise.

 Edenism is an ethical movement based on the belief that we can all live together in harmony with nature and each other regardless of race, gender, age, ability, or species.
 The movement aims to encourage kindness in all our choices, from how we live, to what we eat, how we treat each other and how we organise society.
 Supporters of the movement believe that by fostering more empathic choices and practicing mindfulness we can evolve into a more enlightened species that will save the planet and its inhabitants from mass extinction.

 Edenism is a philosophy and not a religion.
 Kindness and love form the basis of the movement which seeks to include anyone who wishes to become better versions of themselves.
-It prefers to make people’s spiritual journey personal to them and not make it part of the vision so as to be fully inclusive.
+It prefers to make people’s spiritual journey personal to themselves therefore religion is not part of the vision; we believe this helps make the movement inclusive and reduce divisiveness.
 Followers of the ethical code believe that no-one should be coerced into believing the same religious creed whilst simultaneously fearing others.
 Therefore, supporters are encouraged to draw wisdom from many religions, particularly as so many have ideologies based on love and peace.
 And to reject what no longer brings peace and acceptance of each other.
 There are many parallels between all religions and philosophies and supporters seek to learn as much as they can, question everything and accept only what resonates with truth, empathy, kindness and love.

 Meaningful conversations are encouraged, and groups gather to share wisdom, explore the crisis we are facing and discuss solutions on how to solve it whether that is creating urban community gardens, setting up rural eco-villages and community grow projects, running campaigns, joining related causes or just making small personal changes that if everyone did would have a huge global impact.